Finding the Right Home

-If you want to follow the old adage, "location, location, location” you will want to carefully choose the community first.
-So what should you look for in the community?
+If you want to follow the old adage, "location, location, location", you will want to carefully choose the community first.

 You will want to look at how well the homes and the yards are maintained in the neighborhood, and you will also want to find a city that overall demonstrates a community pride for their town.

-Even if you do not have children, you will want to pay attention to how well the local school system is rated.
+- Even if you do not have children, you will want to pay attention to how well the local school system is rated.
 This will help when it comes to selling your home.

-When looking at the neighborhood in terms a value, you will want to make sure that you are buying a house that is not too expensive or too large for the value of the surrounding homes.
+- When looking at the neighborhood in terms a value, you will want to make sure that you are buying a house that is not too expensive or too large for the value of the surrounding homes.

 This will often cut the value of the property by as much as 10%.
 And if you are buying a single family home, you want to look for a place that is not next to apartments, businesses, schools or parks.

 They attract more traffic and are not safe for children playing in the yard.
-And ideal spot is in the center of the neighborhood or tucked away on a cul-de-sac.
+An ideal spot is in the center of the neighborhood or tucked away on a cul-de-sac.